rancher/elemental-toolkit/docs/content/en/docs/Customizing/oem_configuration.md

 /system/oem/06_recovery.yaml - Executes additional commands when booting in recovery mode
 ```

-You can either override the above files, or alternatively not consume the {{<package package="system/cloud-config" >}} package while building a derivative.
+You can either override the above files, or alternatively not consume the above features while building a derivative.